The rank of Mazur's Eisenstein ideal: Introduction

 \subsection{Statistics}

 In the previous subsection, we gave examples of pairs $(N,p)$ where $\bT^0$ exhibits exceptional behavior.
 In this subsection, we analyze the statistical behavior of the examples we computed.
 This discussion was influenced by discussions with Ravi Ramakrishna.
-We will consider the situation for $p$ fixed and $N$ varying; to emphasize the dependence on $N$, in this subsection we will denote the Hecke algebra $\bT^0$ for the pair $(N,p)$ by $\bT^0_N$.
+We will consider the situation for $p$ fixed and $N$ varying.
+To emphasize the dependence on $N$, in this subsection we will write $\bT^0_N$, instead of $\bT^0$, for the Hecke algebra associated to the pair $(N,p)$.

 For fixed $p$, let $P(x)=\{N \ | \ N \text{ is prime}, \ N<x, N \equiv 1 \pmod{p}\}$.
 Consider the function $r(d,x): \mathbb{N} \times \mathbb{N} \to [0,1]$ given by

 Since we computed examples for all $N <10000$, we let $r(d)=r(d,10000)$, and give the values of $r(d)$ for various $p$ and $d$.
 Before doing this, we explain a heuristic guess for $r(d,x)$ for comparison.